Special Economic Measures (Iran) Regulations

-Flow-forming machines and spin-forming machines capable of flow-forming functions and mandrels, as follows:
+Flow-forming machines and/or spin-forming machines capable of flow-forming functions and mandrels, as follows:

 The following mass spectrometers that are not specified in the Export Control List that are capable of measuring ions of 200 atomic mass units or more and have a resolution of better than 2 parts in 200:

 |40||Metal powder production equipment of spherical or atomised materials and specially designed components not specified in the Export Control List|

 Includes but is not limited to the following equipment:

 |41||Nanopowder synthesis equipment and specially designed components for it||Equipment capable of synthesizing ceramics and metallic powders to produce nanoparticles from 20 nm to 100 nm.|